 For the right candidate someone who has not achieved adequate results with other procedures, or who carries significant metabolic disease alongside a high BMI duodenal switch can deliver results that no other option matches.
 But it demands an equally serious long-term commitment in return.

-Is There One “Best” Bariatric Surgery or Does It Depend on the Patient?
+Is There One Best and Safest Weight Loss Surgery or Does It Depend on the Patient?

 This is the question that separates a good bariatric consultation from a great one.
 The honest answer is: it depends but not in a vague way.
 However, there are certain measurable factors that surgeons employ when determining which “best” surgery to perform on any given individual.